 The adjective afferent has its etymological origin in the Latin word affĕrens.
 In the broadest sense, this qualifier applies to what carries or carries something.

 The notion is usually used in the field of biology and anatomy.
-According to Digopaul, an afferent is a formation whose function is to transmit substances or energy from one sector of the body to another more relevant in this context.
+An afferent is a formation whose function is to transmit substances or energy from one sector of the body to another more relevant in this context.
 By extension, substances or stimuli that are transmitted in this way are called afferent.

 The afferent neurons, in this framework, are responsible for the transport of nerve impulses from the receptor organs to the central nervous system (CNS); the reverse process is developed by efferent neurons, which carry nerve impulses out of the CNS.
 These neurons have a single dendrite, of great extension, and a short axon; its body has a rounded appearance and a smooth texture.

 An afferent neuron, therefore, transfers the impulse to the CNS from the sectors that are located around it.
 A distinction can be made between visceral afferent neurons (which are responsible for stimuli from the viscera) and somatic afferent neurons (related to pain, temperature, etc.).